zachwiseit/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial guides you through the essential steps to set up Active Directory in Azure and deploy it on a Virtual Machine.<br />

 <h2>Environments and Technologies Used</h2>